iamdeterminedd/Noted/README.md

 # Noted

-A note-taking app that captures your ideas that you don't want to lose.
+A note-taking app that captures your ideas that you don't want to lose and save them in the database.

 ## Goal